 Talking Circles should be facilitated by a “Circle Keeper”.
 This is usually an Elder or an experienced practitioner who will hold the space with honor and allow everyone an equal opportunity to contribute.

-Group sizes can vary but the time allowed for each Talking Circle will vary according to the number of people involved.
+Group sizes vary and the time allowed for each Talking Circle is dependent upon the number of people involved.
 In our experience and that of tribal councils group sizes between four and twenty work extremely well.

 Depending upon the group size and the number of ’rounds’, Talking Circles can last between 30-90 minutes.
 It is important to keep the energy flowing and with such a powerful learning experience we would suggest a series of Talking Circles for larger groups, that are punctuated by regular comfort breaks.